fMeow/arangors/README.md

 - (WIP) Milestone 0.2.x

+Remove cache behaviour and fix severe bugs in 0.2 that only root user can have access to arangoDB, which impose breaking API changes.

 Fill the unimplemented API in `Connection`, `Database`, `Collection` and `Document`.

 In this stage, all operations available for database, collection and document should be implemented.